How to Use Rsync for Local and Remote Data Transfer and Synchronization

-To copy a single file from one to another local location you should run the following command:
+To copy a single file from one to another local location you would run the following command:

 rsync -a /opt/filename.zip /tmp/

 Omitting the filename from the destination location copies the file with the current name.
-If you want to save the file under a different name you need to specify the new name:
+If you want to save the file under a different name, specify the new name on the destination part:

 rsync -a /opt/filename.zip /tmp/newfilename.zip

 In the example below we are creating a local backup of our website files:

 rsync -a /var/www/domain.com/public_html/ /var/www/domain.com/public_html_backup/